Confidentiality & Medical Records

 How to Complain

 We hope that we can sort most problems out easily and quickly, often at the time they arise and with the person concerned.
 If you wish to make a formal complaint, please do so AS SOON AS POSSIBLE - ideally within a matter of a few days.
 This will enable us to establish what happened more easily.
 If doing that is not possible your complaint should be submitted within 12 months of the incident that caused the problem; or within 12 months of discovering that you have a problem.
-You should address your complaint in writing to the Practice Business Manager (you can use the attached form).
-Alternatively you can email the practice on firstname.lastname@example.org.
+You should address your complaint in writing to the Practice Business Manager at the following address:

 Complaining On Behalf Of Someone Else